 Outlook: Respiratory care is growing much faster than other careers in the nation.
 In the next ten years, the number of respiratory care jobs are expected to grow by 21%.

-The Bachelor of Science in Health Professions Respiratory Care Track delivers upper-division curriculum designed to prepare students to become respiratory care practitioners with advanced-level clinical skills.
+The Bachelor of Science in Health Professions Respiratory Care Track at the University of Minnesota Rochester delivers upper-division curriculum designed to prepare students to become respiratory care practitioners with advanced-level clinical skills.

 The mission of the track is to: